Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 findAvgOfSubarrays([1, 3, 2, 6, -1, 4, 1, 8, 2], 5)
 ````

-<b>Time complexity: </b> Since for every element of the input array, we are calculating the sum of its next `‘K’` elements, the time complexity of the above algorithm will be `O(N*K)` where `‘N’` is the number of elements in the input array.
+<b>Time complexity: </b> Since for every element of the input array, we are calculating the sum of its next `K` elements, the time complexity of the above algorithm will be `O(N*K)` where `‘N’` is the number of elements in the input array.

 Can we find a better solution?
 Do you see any inefficiency in the above approach?